Best Digital Piano Keyboard – The Secret Every Pianist Should Know About

 If you are anything like me, then you probably have a strong dislike for digitals pianos for a number of reasons.

 - The sound produced by digital pianos is poor.
-These instruments may sound okay with headphones but when you connect your instrument to speakers you will be undoubtedly disappointed every time.
+These instruments may sound okay with headphones but when you connect your electric instrument to speakers you will be undoubtedly disappointed every time.
 (Later in this review I will reveal my secret on how to make any digital piano sound much more organic and alive.)

 - Electric pianos are usually quite unattractive.